ejmiranda/samples/template/README.md

 ## Template

 **Description:**
-- File structure for new projects (September 2018).
+- File structure for new projects (October 2019).